layer-3/clearsync/docs/YIP/YIP-0007-payment-method.md

   Revert(clearingId ChannelID) error
   // Parties confirm that the assets are swapped, but not yet delivered Finalize(clearingId ChannelID) error
-  // Withdraw swapped assets without counter-party confirmation if any error occurs after the swap ForceFinalize(clearingId ChannelID) error
   // Retrieve the assets
   Withdraw(clearingId ChannelID) error
+  // Withdraw swapped assets without counter-party confirmation if any error occurs after the swap ForceWithdraw(clearingId ChannelID) error
   // Subscribe and invoke `handler` when a specified `role` has fully withdrawn the funds from the Payment SubscribeOnWithdraw(clearingCid ChannelID, role ProtocolIndex, handler func() error) error }